 Not every business should cater to the upscale market.
 Know what you have, do not claim to be an upscale travel experience if you do not have the facilities and accommodations to make upscale tourism work in your locale.

 Remember that the travel experience takes in the entire community, so an excellent hotel in an area that is not desirable becomes a "palace located in the heart of a slum."
 When deciding if you can offer and charge for an upscale experience, consider the total tourism environment in your locale.

 Train your staff to anticipate needs before your guest makes the request.
 Do not provide good service; provide excellent service!
 All too often tourism entities such as airlines place their most senior personnel in the first-class section, even though these people are often jaded and tired of serving the public.

 Good service means having personnel who care about the welfare of their guests, are enthusiastic, and find each tourist or guest experience to be a unique challenge that inspires them.

 Test the room or location before the guest arrives.
 Luxury travelers do not expect mistakes.
 Go over each room or visitor location with a fine toothcomb.
 There is no excuse for a toilet over-flowing, the audio not working or the television set not being plugged in.

-Meet with your staff regularly and encourage them to come up with out of the box ideas.
-The luxury traveler expects to be on the cutting edge, which means that no matter in which part of the tourism industry you are located your luxury travelers will expect high levels of innovation coupled with consistent high-quality services, excellent security and safety and no errors.
+Meet with your staff regularly and encourage them to come up without of the box ideas.
+The luxury traveler expects to be on the cutting edge, which means that no matter in which part of the tourism industry you are located your luxury travelers will expect high levels of innovation coupled with consistently high-quality services, excellent security and safety and no errors.